 Music style from Angola.
 This music and partner dance is the origin of the increasingly popular Kizomba music and dance style.

 This Congolese dance music was created by Koffi Olimide.
 It's a more sensual and melancholic subform of Soukous.

-Tell us something about your favorite African music style and artists!
+The above list is still incomplete.
+Which genre is missing?
+Tell us something about your favorite African music style: